“Honor all people. Love the brotherhood. Fear God. Honor the king.”

 Living under the awe of God will produce holiness.

 To fear God means to live in such a way that you would be afraid to insult God with your life.
 To fear God is for a Christian to live in such a way as to demonstrate incredible respect for the integrity and the holiness of God.
-They have too much respect for him to live a shabby life.
+He has too much respect for him to live a shabby life.
 That is the way the bridegroom feels about his bride.
 He loves her so much and has so much respect for her that he would not do anything that would offend her or make her cry.

 The child of God does not want to grieve the Holy Spirit.
 Sometimes we insult him by the things that we do.
 Our conduct is an affront to God, who cannot tolerate sin to the slightest degree.